 The consent module was added to RE7 with version 7.96 patch 8.
-If you have not heard about this new module then do check out Blackbaud's information.
+You can find out more from Blackbaud here.
 It was introduced to allow EU organisations and organisations targeting EU citizens to comply with GDPR laws.
 However it is generally felt that it is of use to the whole community.

 How does Chimpegration work with consent records and solicit codes?

-At the time of writing there are two places where Chimpegration works with consent records;
+At the time of writing Chimpegration works with consent records in

 In the same way that you are able to add an action or an attribute in the manage campaigns module, you are also able to add a consent record.
 If a subscriber unsubscribes from your list you can create a consent record opt out with channel set to "Email", category could be set to, for example, "Newsletter", source "MailChimp" (or Chimpegration!) and the date as the current date.